European Summer School on Science Communication 2026

 The ES3C is financially supported by science 42.
 Thus the conference fee for the ES3C also includes the attendance for the SCI-COM-E meeting.
 If you are selected, the fee for both events is 275 €.

-The 2026 program is nearly finished, we are currently putting the final touches and it will be ready within the next few days.
+The 2026 programme is nearly finished, we are currently putting the final touches and it will be ready within the next few days.
 To give you an overview of the current status please check below.

 21.09.2026